magiccodingman/Ipfs-Redirect/README.md

 Youtube video how to use: [Youtube How to Guide](https://www.youtube.com/watch?v=a1QUnEpB83Y)

-The officially posted versions to the web3 domains.
-I do try to minify them before publishing.
-Which usually cuts roughly 30% off the size.

 Additionally, when redirecting to web3 domains instead of a CID.
 The user will get a different screen if they use the link on any browser that's not Brave browser.

 **IMPORTANT NOTE***: